 Attic first.
 Crawl space second.
 Windows… later.
 Much later.

-- Conditioned air leaks out of unsealed gaps and cracks, most of which are located in your attic and – if you have one – your crawl space.
+- Conditioned air leaks out of unsealed gaps and cracks in your home’s envelope.
+Most of these are located in your attic and – if you have one – your crawlspace.

 - When air leaks out of your home (positive pressure), an equal amount of it enters your home from the outside (negative pressure).